ChaohuiH/final-unit-project/01-Breeds/breeds.md

-"Learn about different cat breeds like Siamese, Maine Coon, and Ragdoll."
+"Cats have different breeds like Siamese, Maine Coon, and Ragdoll."